-Figure 4: The same as Figure 3 except that it is shown for dwarf stars between Kp=14.75-15.25.
+Figure 4: The same as Figure 3 except that it is shown for all stars between Kp=14.75-15.25.
 The results for SOC 9.2 (DR24) are in blue and the results for this release (SOC 9.3, DR25) are in magenta.

 In this section we only discuss features of the data that are unique to Q0.
-For all other details about features present in the Kepler data, see the Data Characteristics Handbook (Christiansen et al., 2013).
+For all other details about features present in the Kepler data, see the Data Characteristics Handbook (Van Cleve et al., 2016).

 Certain cadences are flagged to indicate a possible reduction of quality.
-See the QUALITY and SAP\QUALITY columns of the target pixel and light curve files, respectively.
+See the QUALITY and SAP_QUALITY columns of the target pixel and light curve files, respectively.
 Cadences with data anomalies that affect the entire focal plane are shown in the Figure below.
-The meaning of the flags are explained in the Data Characteristics Handbook (Christiansen et al., 2013) and Archive Manual (Thompson and Fraquelli, 2014).
+The meaning of the flags are explained in the Data Characteristics Handbook (Van Cleve et al., 2016) and Archive Manual (Thompson et al., 2016).

 Figure 5: An overview of the location of the data anomalies flagged in Q0.
-ARGABRIGHTENING refers to cadences where the multiple-channel Argabrightening flag (flag 0x07, decimal value 64) was set.
+ARGABRIGHTENING refers to cadences where the multiple-channel Argabrightening flag (flag bit 7, decimal value 64) was set.

 In this section we only discuss features of the data that are unique to Q1.
-For all other details about features present in the Kepler data, see the Data Characteristics Handbook (Christiansen et al., 2013).
+For all other details about features present in the Kepler data, see the Data Characteristics Handbook (Van Cleve et al., 2016).

 Certain cadences are flagged to indicate a possible reduction of quality.
-See the QUALITY and SAP\QUALITY columns of the target pixel and light curve files, respectively.
+See the QUALITY and SAP_QUALITY columns of the target pixel and light curve files, respectively.
 Cadences with data anomalies that affect the entire focal plane are shown in the Figure below.
-The meaning of the flags are explained in the Data Characteristics Handbook (Christiansen et al., 2013) and Archive Manual (Thompson and Fraquelli, 2014).
+The meaning of the flags are explained in the Data Characteristics Handbook (Van Cleve et al., 2016) and Archive Manual (Thompson et al., 2016).

 Figure 6: An overview of the location of the data anomalies flagged in Q1.
-ARGABRIGHTENING refers to cadences where the multiple-channel Argabrightening flag (flag 0x07, decimal value 64) was set.
+ARGABRIGHTENING refers to cadences where the multiple-channel Argabrightening flag (flag bit 7, decimal value 64) was set.

 In this section we only discuss features of the data that are unique to Q2.
-For all other details about features present in the Kepler data, see the Data Characteristics Handbook (Christiansen et al., 2013).
+For all other details about features present in the Kepler data, see the Data Characteristics Handbook (Van Cleve et al., 2016).

 Certain cadences are flagged to indicate a possible reduction of quality.
-See the QUALITY and SAP\QUALITY columns of the target pixel and light curve files, respectively.
+See the QUALITY and SAP_QUALITY columns of the target pixel and light curve files, respectively.
 Cadences with data anomalies that affect the entire focal plane are shown in the Figure below.
-The meaning of the flags are explained in the Data Characteristics Handbook (Christiansen et al., 2013) and Archive Manual (Thompson and Fraquelli, 2014).
+The meaning of the flags are explained in the Data Characteristics Handbook (Van Cleve et al., 2016) and Archive Manual (Thompson et al., 2016).

 Figure 7: An overview of the location of the data anomalies flagged in Q2.
-ARGABRIGHTENING refers to cadences where the multiple-channel Argabrightening flag (flag 0x07, decimal value 64) was set.